 In December 2018, BVUA executed a corrective action plan, also known as a Consent Order, with the Virginia Department of Environmental Quality (DEQ) to correct overflow events along a portion of two sewer zones.
 Preliminary estimates are that the actions will take approximately eight years to complete at an estimated cost of \$32.00 million to \$40.00 million.
 BVUA intends to use its existing cash reserves, annual free cash flow, and loans to complete the projects within the time frames established by DEQ.
+The last project must be completed by December 1, 2030.
+BVUA is on schedule to complete all required projects before the deadline.

 6.5.
-Long Term Debt
+Pending Long Term Debt